 bunch of fresh parsley, chopped

 bread for dipping

-Take the artichokes and gently pull the “leaves” from the centre so that they open, but don’t break.
-Place them in a bowl of water in which you’ve put a bit of vinegar and leave to soak for 20-30 minutes to release the dirt or small bugs that could be hidden inside of the bud.
+Take the artichokes and gently pull the “leaves” from the centre so that they open but don’t break.
+Place them in a bowl of water in which you’ve put a bit of vinegar and leave to soak for 20-30 minutes.
+This will remove the dirt or small bugs that could be hidden inside of the bud.
 Rinse the buds well and leave to dry.

 Place the stuffed artichokes in the casserole on top of the beans, heads up.
 Add water to the pot to almost cover the artichokes.
 Cook until the fava beans are cooked thoroughly and the sauce has thickened, around an hour.
 Add salt and pepper to taste.
-Be sure to turn the artichokes during cooking if they flip over to ensure they cook evenly.
-It will take approximately one hour to cook.

-Please follow the instructions because I have seen many an artichokes wasted because of the ignorance concerning their consummation, so here are some explanations.
+I have seen many artichokes wasted because of the ignorance concerning their consummation, so here are some explanations.

 If you use violet artichokes, the outer leaves are too hard to be eaten completely.
 However, they have a fleshy inner surface which is soft and sweet.
-Take the outer leaves one by one with both hands and pull with your teeth over the inner surface of the leaf to take the soft part of the leaf.
-You will notice that as you are peeling the leaves towards the middle of the artichoke, they become smaller and whiter and can almost be eaten completely.
-The best part is the heart and the inner most leaves which are eaten entirely, given that you’ve cut the pointy ends before cooking.
+Take the outer leaves one by one with both hands and pull with your teeth over the inner surface of the leaf to get the soft part.
+You will notice that, as you are peeling the leaves towards the middle of the artichoke, they become smaller and whiter and can be eaten completely.
+The sweetest part is the heart and the inner most leaves which are eaten entirely, given that you’ve cut the pointy ends before cooking.